 The retail bullion markets are relatively quiet this month, but 2013 will go into the books as a remarkable year.
 Never before has demand for physical metal diverged so sharply from the paper markets.
 Massive selling in the paper markets -- futures and precious metals ETFs -- meant spot prices suffered even as demand in the physical markets globally broke records, becoming nearly unmanageable at times.

 More Government Mismanagement of Silver Eagles Will Higher Premiums Last?

 There may only be one institution in the world that would choose to stop all production of a record-selling product and spend a month making minor tooling changes; the U.S. Mint!
 US Mint Seal

 Should we really be surprised the feds stink at producing a product?
 That's right, bureaucrats have shut down production of silver American Eagles.
-Mint officials will switch to the 2014 dies and resume delivery of their most popular coin in mid-January, 2014.
+Mint officials will switch to the 2014 dies and resume delivery of their most popular US mint coins for sale in mid-January, 2014.
 Odds are the U.S. Mint will be unable to meet demand until March, and supply disruptions are likely to continue.

 The effect of this mismanagement is customers must pay higher prices if they want the product.
 Premiums for the coins began rising 3 weeks ago as markets anticipated the disruption in supply.

 The recent jump in premiums is just the latest up-cycle in what has been a volatile year.